rid-dim/pySafe/README.md

 The package (will) include an importable and installable module, as well as utilities to generate the bindings and hopefully eventually some example applications beyond 'hello world'.

-Designed to be minimally dependent; only cffi is not included in the base python install.
-We do however use features that currently require python 3.6+ .
+Designed to be minimally dependent, however the following modules are not included in the base python install:

+-cffi, py-cid, multihash

+We use features that currently require python 3.6+ .
 With enough interest, we could probably back port it, but this will depend on our chosen asynchronous implementation.

-Currently under construction - so please don't criticize but just open a pull request ;)
+Under heavy development - so please don't criticize but just open a pull request ;)

+Installing into an environment
+---

+First, clone the repo.
+We are currently working to find an acceptable PyPi name to enable pip/easy install

 - On linux, running upg_local.sh will pip update your local environment to the current pySafe state (any python prog can import pySafe, sym-linked to the development directory):

 - sh ./upg_local.sh

-- On Windows: upg_local.bat (note that at present you will have to compile your own binaries.
-Windows support is a ways off yet)
+- On Windows: upg_local.bat (we now feature Windows compatibility)

+- On Mac: well, the way localization is coded should work, but we need someone to compile the binaries on mac and test!

 Contributing
 ----